 Kneading Knowledge will bring participants and communities together through a shared experience of embodied learning.
 Migrateful’s impact research over the past year demonstrates that their cookery classes are enriching (97% say they would recommend them to a friend) and 41% report that the experience increased their understanding of the position of refugees.

-WHAT IS INVOLVED?
+WHAT WAS INVOLVED?

+Throughout October & November 2020 eight interactive online cookery classes lasting 1.5 to 2 hours were run.
 Each class was hosted by one of Migrateful's chefs who led participants through two authentic recipes, stopping frequently to answer questions, share anecdotes, and provide feedback on the participants’ dishes.
 At some of the classes, artists were on-hand to capture experiences and are now in the process of producing artworks in response.
 Follow-up interviews with participants are also being arranged to explore more deeply their thoughts on the experience and their own experiences of migration.